timotysoren11/Landing-Page/README.md

 - Name of the Company: BATCH SYSTEM
 - POSITION APPLIED: INTERN

-Assignment Given - Landing Page
+Assignment Given - Landing Page ( NOT DEPLOYED )

 - Purely CSS and HTML are being used for the creation of this landing page
 - One can run it on VS CODE